-This report covers butter, maragarine and spreads, including non-dairy and supermarket brands.
+This report covers butter, margarine and spreads, including vegan non-dairy alternatives.

-- Spread: a blend of plant and/or animal fats whose fat content is less than 80%.
+A spread is a blend of plant and/or animal fats with a fat content that is less than 80%.